 For immediate housing needs, the American Red Cross and other volunteer agencies set up shelters for people who cannot return to their homes.
 Listen to your radio or watch local media for the location of the nearest volunteer agency facility.

 You can use the normal text message functionality on your phone to search for open shelters: text SHELTER and a Zip Code to 43362 (4FEMA)

 Before you go to a shelter, always check with your local emergency management agency for availability & services.
 Searching for shelters will not add you to a list.
 Think of it like doing a search on the Internet.

 For health and space reasons, pets are generally not permitted in public emergency shelters.
 Contact the emergency management office or your local animal shelter or humane society to see if there is a shelter set-up to take pets in an emergency.

-For those who have longer-term housing needs, FEMA offers several types of assistance, including services and grants to help people repair their homes and find replacement housing.
+For those who have short or long term housing needs, FEMA offers several types of Disaster Assistance, including services and grants to help people repair their homes and find replacement housing.